Solar physics: SOHO

 The Solar and Heliospheric Observatory, SOHO, is a joint project between NASA and ESA that was launched in December 1995.
 It was launched to probe the interior of the Sun, make observations of the solar wind and phenomena associated with it and investigate the outer layers of the Sun.

 HINODE

 A publicly funded mission led by the Japanese Aerospace Exploration Agency, the HINODE satellite, launched in 2006, consists of a coordinated set of optical, extreme ultraviolet and X-ray instruments.
 These investigate the interaction between the solar corona and the Sun's magnetic field.

 SDO

 The Solar Dynamics Observatory (SDO) was launched by NASA in February 2010 from Cape Canaveral.
 The main goals of the mission are understanding how solar activity arises and how it affects life on Earth by determining how the Sun's magnetic field is generated and structured and how the stored magnetic energy is converted and released into space.

 PSP

 The Parker Solar Probe (PSP) was launched in 2018 with the mission of making detailed observations of the outer solar corona.
 It has made the closest approaches to the Sun of any artificial object.

+Solar Orbiter

+The Solar Orbiter was launched in 2020.
+Solar Orbiter is the most advanced scientific instrument ever sent to study our life-giving star.
+It takes closer and more detailed images of the Sun than any spacecraft before and is the first to explore its polar regions.